haothitran/posts/_pages/projects.md

 So, I decided to solve this issue by making my own FFXIV reference guide.
 It is a huge project to undertake, especially since existing content can change drastically with future patches or expansions, so this project will always be a work in progress.

-Currently, this site is powered by [Gitbook](https://www.gitbook.com/) until I find a better alternative, or have the time to create my own wiki site.
+Currently, this site is powered by [Gitbook](https://www.gitbook.com/) until I find a better alternative.

 All content is personally verified by my in-game experiences.

 - [View site](https://www.klazerville.com/).
 - [View git repository](https://github.com/haothitran/klazerville).